Choosing and Using Credit Wisely

 More info about an APR.
 The APR is the cost of credit, expressed as a yearly rate.
 It must be disclosed before you become obligated.

-What about a “variable rate” card?
-Some credit card plans allow the issuer to change your APR when interest rates or other economic indicators–called indexeschange.
+“Variable rate” cards. interest rates or other economic indicators–called indexes change.
 These plans are called “variable rate” programs.
 Rate changes raise or lower the finance charge on your account.
-The issuer must disclose to you that the rate may change and how the rate is determined, meaning which index is used and what additional amount (sometimes printed as “Prime + XX%”) is added to determine your new rate.
+The issuer must disclose to you that the rate may change and how the rate is determined, meaning which index is used and what additional amount (sometimes printed as “Prime + X%”) is added to determine your new rate.

 Nearly every day, you’re involved in some type of financial transaction.
 When you have a credit card, it can be tempting to use it too often, racking up debt before you know it.
 If you’ve ever seen the movie “Confessions of a Shopaholic,” you know how credit card abuse can get out of control.
 Interest and late fees add up to a lot more than that new pair of shoes cost.
 To keep you in check, think of your credit card as a bundle of cash instead of a handy piece of plastic.
 If you don’t have that money in the bank—or at least enough to pay minimum balances on time—don’t spend it.